testfairy/docs/docs/051_Platforms/41_Xamarin.md

 }
 ```

-Now, you can log statements using the call
+Now, you can log statements using this call:

 ```
 Log("Hello {0}", "World");